-Public services to the project site are readily provided by the City of Arroyo Grande.

-Would the project: Potentially Significant Impact Less Than Significant with Mitigation Less Than Significant Impact No Impact a) Result in significant environmental impacts from construction associated with the provision of new or physically altered governmental facilities, or the need for new or physically altered governmental facilities, to maintain acceptable service ratios, response times, or other performance objectives for any of the public services: $\boxtimes$ Fire protection?
+Public services to the project site are readily provided by the City of A Arroyo Grand le.
+Would the project: Potentially Significant Impact Less Than Significant with Mitigation Less Than Significant Impact No Impact a) Result in significant environmental impacts from construction associated with the provision of new or physically altered governmental facilities, or the need for new or physically altered governmental facilities, to maintain acceptable service ratios, response times, or other performance objectives for any of the public services: \boxtimes Fire protection?
 Police protection?
 Schools?
 Parks?
-Other public facilities? $\mathbb{X}$ $\mathbb{X}$ $\mathbb{X}$ $\mathbb{X}$ a) Increase the use of existing neighborhood and regional parks or other recreational facilities, such that substantial physical deterioration of the facility would occur or be accelerated?
+Other public facilities?
+Discussion a: No impacts.
+15. Recreation Environmental Setting The project site is a private facility with recreational uses utilizes the site primarily for corralling and grazing hor space.
+The project will not affect any existing private or more demand for parks or diminishing the use of parks. rses, with m ost of the s ite left in va acant open Would the project: Potentially Significant Impact Less Than Significant with Mitigation Less Than Significant Impact No Impact a) Increase the use of existing neighborhood and regional parks or other recreational facilities, such that substantial physical deterioration of the facility would occur or be accelerated? b) Include recreational facilities or require the construction or expansion of recreational facilities that might have an adverse physical effect on the environment?